jmcob/jmcob/README.md

 - I'm working for Geosoft (near Bordeaux)

-- 🌱 I’m currently improving my vue skills with https://www.uneparole.love and other personal projects for the Church
+- 🌱 I’m currently improving my Vuejs skills, at work, with https://www.uneparole.love, and other personal projects for me and the Church

-- I'm loving VitePress right now
+- I'm loving VitePress right now (it's simply awesome) : https://www.jmx.blue/

 - 📫 How to reach me: www.jmax.dev